Servicing NYC and Long Island

 The body can’t tell time.

-When a person experiences a traumatic or difficult experience that overwhelms his ability to cope, the memory of that event can become stuck in his mind.
+When a person experiences a traumatic or difficult experience that overwhelms their ability to cope, the memory of that event can become stuck in their mind.

 Compare this to a computer, which has lots of information stored inside.
 You only see the files currently open and in use on the screen.
 When you don’t no longer need the file, you close it and store it out of sight.